|~2 Years Old||Male||Shepherd Mix||80 lbs|

-Working on crate/leash training.
+Working on leash training.
 Pulls hard on leash.
 May bark at other people or dogs on walks.
-He also may mark in the house but his foster is working on this.
 He is VERY strong and will need a physically strong and experienced large dog owner.
 He is Mandatory Training.
 No Dogs.
 No Small Pets.
 Would do best in a rural area with minimal distractions.

 |No Cats||No Dogs||Children 13+ years and older with large breed experience please|

-My name is Chippy PricklyNose.
-Odd name you say, that’s because I was named after a Christmas Elf, but my foster family calls me “Chippy” for short and I’m super grateful they didn’t choose to shorten any other portion of my name.
-I am a handsome male Shepherd-Mix who is 2 years old.
+Chippy PricklyNose here!
+My foster fam calls me “Chippy” for short and I’m super grateful they didn’t choose to shorten any other portion of my name.
+I am a loving, healthy male Shepherd-Mix who is 2 years old.
 I have been vaccinated, microchipped, neutered and weigh around 80 lbs, and it just so happens to be your lucky day because I am looking for my forever home!

-I love car rides and I’ll jump right in on my own, and am happily quiet on the ride, unless I see a dog, then I will bark and get excited/agitated.
-When I do react, my foster mom says loudly “Leave It” to try to get me to stop barking at them.
+ROAD TRIP!!!
+I love car rides and I’ll jump right in on my own.
+I am happily quiet on the ride, unless I see a dog, then I will bark and get excited/agitated.
+When I do react, my foster mom loudly says “Leave It” to try to get me to stop barking at them.
 My foster family has a leash secured inside their van that they tie me up with, so I have no chance of escaping when a door opens or out the windows if they are down, otherwise I’ll be yelling, “Freedom!” like I’m Braveheart.

 Professional Dog Training will be mandatory for me.
-I would do my best with a quiet family that likes to stay home and serve their dog striploin steaks (foster mom just gave me side-eye and told me to delete that part but since I have control of the keyboard I’m pretending not to notice and forging ahead) and living in a rural area would be a plus.
-I am not the type of dog that you can bring around with you everywhere you go in public places or events due to my behaviours shown towards other dogs and my unsureness when being around new people and lots of distractions.
+I would do best with a quiet family that likes to stay home and serve their dog striploin steaks (foster mom just gave me side-eye and told me to delete that part but since I have control of the keyboard I’m pretending not to notice and forging ahead) and living in a rural area would be a plus.
+I am not the type of dog that you can bring around with you everywhere you go in public places or events due to my behaviours shown towards other dogs and don’t do well around a lot of distractions.
 I would love to find a family that will have a lot of patience and is willing to put in the time and effort to help guide me with the training.